Types of Bonuses Under Life Insurance Policy

 • Interim Bonus: The interim bonus in insurance is paid in case a policy matures or at the demise of the policyholder.
 These bonuses are calculated for the number of days between the last bonus declared and when the policy matured or was claimed.

-• Cash Bonuses: These bonuses are calculated as per the percentage of your annual premium amount or the sum insured in the form of cash.
+• Cash Bonuses: These bonuses are calculated as a percentage of your annual premium amount or the sum insured in the form of cash.

 For example, if you paid ₹20,000 as your annual premium amount and your insurance provider declared a standard cash bonus of 2%, you will receive ₹400 as a cash bonus in that year.

-• Terminal Bonuses: Terminal bonus, also referred to as final bonus, is calculated on the basis of the long tenure of the policy and is typically declared only when your policy attains maturity.
-Moreover, this bonus is not applicable for policies that have been terminated or acquired paid-up value.
+• Terminal Bonuses: Terminal bonus in insurance, also referred to as final bonus, is calculated on the basis of the long tenure of the policy and is typically declared only when your policy attains maturity.
+Moreover, this bonus is not applicable to policies that have been terminated or acquired with paid-up value.

 Things to Consider While Claiming a Life Insurance Bonus